-Interactive Read Aloud-Teachers model and guide students to use reading strategies and notice techniques that authors use in books that are above the students' independent reading level in order to prepare students for the strategies and skills they will need as they move through more advanced text.
+Interactive Read Aloud-Teachers model and guide students to use reading strategies and notice techniques that author's use in books that are above the students' independent reading level in order to prepare students for the strategies and skills they will need as they move through more advanced text.

-Reading Workshop-During Reading Workshop, the teacher teaches a mini-lesson on a strategy or skill.
+Reading Block-During reading, the teacher teaches a mini-lesson on a strategy or skill.
 The student then practices the strategy or skill during independent reading.
-During this time, the teacher will confer with the student or work with small groups.
+During this time, the teacher will conference with the student or pull small groups.

-Writing Workshop-During Writing Workshop, the teacher teaches a mini-lesson on a strategy or skill.
+Writing Block-During writing, the teacher teaches a mini-lesson on a strategy or skill.
 The student then practices the strategy or skill during independent writing.
-During this time, the teacher will confer with the student or work with small groups.
+During this time, the teacher will conference with the student or pull small groups.

 Phonics and Word Study-During this time students learn phonics, vocabulary, and spelling rules and apply them to their reading and writing.
+Phonics instruction involves teaching the relationships between letters and sounds.
+During a phonics lesson, students might learn, for example, the sound for the letters "sh" or that some vowels can be short or long.